mihakrumpestar/dotfiles-android/README.md

 Other:

 - backup pictures and downloads
-- don’t forget to run FolderSync to copy new backups to server
+- don’t forget to run Round Sync to copy new backups to server

 ## Options